-Vibram, the company that manufacturers FiveFinger shoes, settled a multi-year, class-action lawsuit brought by customers who were, to put it mildly, dubious of the company's claims that barefoot running shoes could improve health.
-The shoe manufacturer will pay out as much as $3.75 million to anyone who purchased a pair of their finger-shoes since March 2009 and who filed as part of the class action lawsuit by May 2014.
+Vibram, the company that manufacturers FiveFinger shoes, settled last year a multi-year, class-action lawsuit brought by customers who were, to put it mildly, dubious of the company's claims that barefoot running shoes could improve health.
+The shoe manufacturer agreed to pay out as much as $3.75 million to anyone who purchased a pair of their finger-shoes since March 2009 and who filed as part of the class action lawsuit by May 2014.

-Perhaps more significantly, Vibram will have to hugely dial back the health claims it's made for years about the benefits of running in its minimalist shoes, which are meant to mimic running barefoot.
+Perhaps more significantly, Vibram had to hugely dial back the health claims it's made for years about the benefits of running in its minimalist shoes, which are meant to mimic running barefoot.

 "Vibram will not make...any claims that FiveFingers footwear are effective in strengthening muscles or preventing injury unless that representation is true, non-misleading and is supported by competent and reliable scientific evidence," the federal settlement says.